 Length x width x height = 60 cm x 30 cm x 50 cm = 90 000/5000 = 18 kg

 Different carriers may charge you differently based on the type of service or their rules in general; however, for international shipping, the most common volumetric weight constant is 5000 m3/kg.
+Keep in mind that some carriers may calculate the constant with 4000 m3/kg.

 The volumetric weight constant is defined according to the type of freight (air, road, sea), the courier delivering the package and to the destination chosen: is it a domestic delivery, an international delivery, an inland delivery or a delivery to an island?
 In summary, you will be calculating if your package is dense enough to be charged according to its gross weight or if its volumetric weight will apply instead.